LandSandBoat/lsb-wiki/Miscellaneous-(Server).md

 stock12: 5 (number of stacks items that will be restocked each tick)
 ```

 1. Execute \pydarkstar\pydarkstar\bin\scrub.py to build up the items list from https://www.ffxiah.com/ (will take some time).
-Unfortunately you can't select the server from which the prices are pulled, if I'm correct Bahamut is by default.
+Unfortunately you can't select the server from which the prices are pulled, if I'm correct Bahamut is the server by default.
 Rerun it if you want to update prices automatically.

-2. Execute \pydarkstar\pydarkstar\bin\broker.py = Script that will automatically buy/sell stuff.
+2. Execute \pydarkstar\pydarkstar\bin\broker.py: Script that will automatically buy/sell stuff.
 Let it run in the background.

 ---